 The Charles Mikels' Citizenship through Service Award recognizes a young person who has demonstrated an ongoing commitment to serving their community.
 By providing service to others, this individual is an example of how young people are valuable resources in our community.
 Through leadership and volunteerism, this young person demonstrates positive values such as social justice, equality, responsibility, integrity, and a caring attitude.

-Bella Zollner from Harrison High School was awarded the 2022 Charles Mikels' Citizenship through Service Award.
+Emersyn Hill from Rossville High School was awarded the 2023 Charles Mikels' Citizenship through Service Award.

 Bouncing Back Award